-- A completed undergraduate application Form (online version) or two-page (PDF printable version); - \$50 Application Fee (\$75 for International Applicants);

-- official high school and post-secondary transcript(s) for any post-secondary study taken.
-For those enrolled in courses, arrange to have transcripts sent when 1st semester final results can be reported; - if not currently enrolled (out one semester or more), a resume outlining a list of current activities is required; - if required, an acceptable English Language Proficiency Test result; - A letter from a clinical nursing instructor from Holland College documenting clinical performance in the LPN program.
+- 1. A completed undergraduate application Form (online version) or two-page (PDF printable version); - 2.
+Application Fee; - 3. official post-secondary transcript(s) for any post-secondary study taken.
+For those enrolled in courses, arrange to have transcripts sent when 1st semester final results can be reported; - 4. if not currently enrolled (out one semester or more), a resume outlining a list of current activities is required; - 5. a course syllabus for all Nursing courses taken or currently in-progress, including details of any clinical portion; - 6. a letter from the Nursing school where applicant is currently enrolled or has previously attended, which states the applicant is in good academic and clinical standing with no restrictions; - 7. if required, an acceptable English Language Proficiency Test result.
+Please Note: